Physical Science Unit

 How to Create a Unit Study Around Apologia Science

 Now that your junior and senior high students are using those wonderful Apologia science textbooks, what do you do with your younger ones?
 Why not do a unit study based on these textbooks and include them all?
-This idea can be adapted to work for both Apologia's Exploring Creation with General Science and Exploring Creation with Physical Science.
-You can begin your oldest child in either of these textbooks as early as 6th grade, doing 1/2 book or more per year.
-A sample unit is below.
+This idea can be adapted to work for both Apologia's Exploring Creation with Physical Science and Exploring Creation with General Science.

 DIRECTIONS: